RashidAwan11/WorthKnow-GitHub/content/knowledge-base/lecrae-net-worth-bio-wiki-age-family-friends-height-salary.md

 His first song, written for lovers and neighbours, mimicked the style of Tupac, Outkast, and the A Tribe Called Quest.
 At the age of 16, he began abusing drugs, fighting, was arrested for high school theft, and ended up in the gang.
 Lecrae tried "almost every drug he could have tried" except heroin and crack cocaine.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/chris-watts-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Chris Watts</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CycgRU1VEXI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Lecrae Education:**